Poaq-codes/scrapeFitbit/README.md

 For some reason, Fitbit only gives you heartrate and... many other things if you download your account's entire archive.

-This functions essentially the same as described above.
+This functions essentially the same as described above, so follows those steps for setup.
 The only big differences:

   1) Username and password go to lines 56 and 59, respectively.
   2) Most importantly, **YOU MUST VERIFY YOUR DOWNLOAD REQUEST VIA EMAIL.** Part of downloading the archive sends an email to your fitbit account email address, and you have to click the link contained in the email.
 I did not automate this because it requires access to your email account and can vary based on who hosts that account (gmail vs. protonmail vs. outlook, etc.), but it's something I may work on later.